apollo

 How to manage the interaction:

-Although there is an interaction, Betnesol N Eye/Ear Drops 5 ml can be taken with Bupropion if prescribed by the doctor.
-Do not discontinue any medication without consulting a doctor.
+Although there is an interaction, Betnesol N Eye/Ear Drops 5 ml can be taken with Cinoxacin if prescribed by the doctor.
+Consult the prescriber if you experience pain, inflammation, or swelling of a tendon area such as the back of the ankle, biceps, shoulder, hand, or thumb.
+Do not discontinue any medication without a doctor's advice.

 Severe